ag2307/Core-Java-Project/README.md

 # Core-Java-Project (HMS)
 Core Java Project on Hospital Management System (HMS) using awt ,swings, JDBC and mysql.
 Happy to get some valuable suggestions regarding the project. :smile:

+Tested on Windows OS only as of now.
+But feel free to contact me for any problems on Linux systems.

 **Jar file added.**

 **Driver class added**